GeminiCCCC/SystemDesign/go.md

 sem := make(chan bool, 5)

 // in child goroutine
-sem <- true // when there is no room is the sem channel, this line will be blocked code...
+sem <- true // when there is no room in the sem channel, this line will be blocked code...
 <- sem
 ```